matthewdeanmartin/ai_shell/README.md

 bill with excess tokens in the reply, or a command generates too few tokens and the bot doesn't know what is going on.

+This project is most similar to [Aider](https://github.com/paul-gauthier/aider) and overlaps with the tool support in LangChain.

 This is an alternative to `code_interpreter`, tools running code in docker container locally, or tools running arbitrary shell code locally.